Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 - ✔️ interactive visualizer of dataframe with property of trainings
 - ✔️ integrated and html documentation of the code

+## 23-06-06
+As no parameters produces better performances, we will investigate:
+- deeper models:
+  - ⏳ vgg16
-✔️ done and tested ; 🔨 done not tested ; ⏲️ in progress ; ⏳ waiting for other scripts to finish ; 🚩 problem ; 🐛 bug ; 〰️ ok does the job but maybe to improve
+- launch a debugging session to see if the predictions are coherent ✔️ done and tested ; 🔨 done not tested ; ⏲️ in progress ; ⏳ waiting for other scripts to finish ; 🚩 problem ; 🐛 bug ; 〰️ ok does the job but maybe to improve

 ## TODO